Italian Wedding Soup

 While making this recipe and preparing to share it with you, I decided to do a little research to find out the history behind the origin of a soup I grew up eating all the time and that is quite popular in Italian restaurants: Italian Wedding Soup.
 Growing up in a family with very Sicilian roots, we often ate this at my grandmother’s house who made it in huge pots to feed a family of over 30 people arriving every Sunday.
 My mom learned to make it, too and her style was a little different, making it with larger meatballs that were pan-fried but the result was just as delicious.
 The funny thing is that I don’t ever recall eating this soup at an actual Italian wedding.
-Not once.
-It wasn’t even on the menu at my own wedding.

 The origins of the recipe, translated from the Italian “minestra maritata” which means “married soup” refers to the fact that the meat and greens and vegetables go so well together (some people use cabbage or kale or other greens instead of the spinach I use in this recipe and some of the meat could be sausage instead of meatballs).
 It’s not really a great translation, or at least one that describes something you’re supposed to see at Italian weddings.
 Whew…good thing.